PurpleKingdomGames/indigo/indigo/docs/presentation/primitives.md

 Requires you to have registered a `FontInfo` instance that you can link to using a `FontKey`.

+#### `TextBox`

+Provides a quick way to put font based rendering text onto the screen.
+Unlike `Text`, requires no special set up unless you want to use custom fonts.
+However, where `Text` is pixel perfect, `TextBox` is limited to what the browser can render and text will look fuzzy at high magnifications.

 #### `Graphic[M <: Material]`

 The simplest type of drawn element, simply renders a bitmap (which may be cropped) onto the screen.